Page retainer banner

 Year 8 focuses on the skills we use to study History and allows for an investigation of our own locality, which includes monuments such as our Round Tower.
 We focus on the Normans and then look specifically at the Normans in Ireland.
 Year 8 also provides an opportunity to visit Carrickfergus Castle.

-Years 11 & 12 follow the CCEA Syllabus for GCSE which includes Hitler’s Germany, Northern Ireland & its Neighbours and the Cold War.
-Pupils complete an external exam in both Year 11 & Year 12.
+Students in years 11 and 12 follow the CCEA Syllabus for GCSE which includes Hitler’s Germany, Northern Ireland and its Neighbours and the Cold War.
+Students complete an external exam in both year 11 and year 12.

-Pupils complete 2 exams at the end of Year 13.
+Students complete two external exams at the end of year 13.

-Pupils complete 2 external exams at the end of Year 14.
+Students complete two external exams at the end of year 14.

-A full breakdown of what is involved in each module is available at
+A full breakdown of what is involved in each module is available here.

 Parkhall Integrated College Vision Statement